Locally normal subgroups of totally disconnected groups. Part I: General theory: Some radicals of locally compact groups

 Let $N$ be a closed normal subgroup of $G$ not containing $K$.
 If $KN/N$ is abelian, then it is a locally normal $\mcC$-subgroup of $G/N$.
 If $KN/N$ is non-abelian, let $L = \CC_G(KN/N)$ be the centraliser of $KN$ modulo $N$.
 Note that $L$ does not contain $K$, so by the definition of $K$, the quotient $G/L$ cannot be $\mcC$-semisimple.
 It then follows by Lemma~\ref{ssnorm} (iii) that $KN/N$ contains a non-trivial closed normal $\mcC$-subgroup of $G/N$.
 Thus $K$ is $\mcC$-regular in $G$.

 We have proved the theorem in the profinite case.
 Now let $G$ be an arbitrary \tdlc group.
 We have already obtained a $\mcC$-regular radical for the compact subgroups of $G$.
-Moreover, the $\mcC$-regular radicals of the open compact subgroups lie in a single commensurability class: this is clear from Lemma~\ref{ssnorm} (v) and the fact that the $\mcC$-regular radical is the unique largest $\mcC$-regular normal subgroup.
+Moreover, the $\mcC$-regular radicals of the open compact subgroups satisfy the hypotheses of Lemma~\ref{qzradlem}: this is clear from Lemma~\ref{ssnorm} (v) and the fact that the $\mcC$-regular radical is the unique largest $\mcC$-regular normal subgroup.
 Let $U$ be an open compact subgroup of $G$ and define $R = \R_\mcC(G) := \QC_G(U/\R_\mcC(U))$.
 Then by Lemma~\ref{qzradlem}, $R$ is a closed normal subgroup of $G$ that does not depend on the choice of $U$, such that $\QZ(G/R)=1$ and $R \cap U = \R_\mcC(U)$.

 The open compact subgroups of $G/R$ are of the form $UR/R$ for $U$ an open compact subgroup of $G$; $UR/R$ is isomorphic to $U/U \cap R = U/\R_\mcC(U)$, so $UR/R$ is $\mcC$-semisimple.
 Hence $G/R$ is $\mcC$-semisimple; in particular $\R_\mcC(G/R)=1$.